What is Data Taxonomy?

 Efficient data analysis and reporting

-Categorizing data into meaningful groups helps with data analysis and reporting.
+Categorizing data into meaningful groups helps with and reporting.
 It’s more straightforward to find and understand, so teams can better analyze specific categories and spot patterns and trends.
 Businesses can use this information to form insights and make data-driven decisions.

 Data governance and compliance